Complete IFR Proficiency Series

-The course is delivered in a series of modules and provides a structured approach to improve your proficiency in all areas of instrument flying.
-Enjoy the peace of mind that comes with your ongoing commitment to IFR excellence.
+The course is delivered in a series of modules and provides a structured approach to improve your IFR proficiency.
+We tackle all aspects of Instrument flying with short, highly focused lessons.

 These workshops teach you how to interpret the weather and plan your IFR flights using the latest online tools.
 Learn to plan the safest route and adjust to changing weather conditions along your flight.

 These workshops provide tips and tactics to help you master both precision and non-precision instrument approaches.

 MODULE 3: SINGLE PILOT IFR

 Flying single pilot IFR is one of the greatest challenges in general aviation.
 These workshops tackle the challenges head on and provide tools to help you fly single pilot IFR with safety and confidence.